Patio Slope & Grading Calculator

 Should a patio slope in all directions?

-No. Patios should generally slope in a single direction away from the house foundation.
-For very large patios, the surface can be designed with a "hip" or crest in the middle, directing water to two opposing outer sides, but water must always flow away from buildings and towards natural drainage basins.
+Patios should generally slope in a single direction away from the home foundation.
+For large patios, water can be directed to two opposing outer sides, but always sloped away from buildings.

-What happens if a patio slope is too steep?
+What happens if a slope is too steep?

 Patio Garden Hardscaping Structures